-Why your dog’s rear end matters in health and longevity
+Why your dog’s rear end matters

-Perianal tumours are three times as common in intact male dogs and their formation is directly linked to the production of testosterone.
+Perianal tumors are three times as common in intact male dogs and their formation is directly linked to the production of testosterone.
 Some breeds such as Huskies, Pekingese, Cockers and Samoyeds are predisposed to the condition and senior dogs are also commonly affected.

 Beware of this mistake